 An early speaker was Harold Stinehelfer, who is in our Microwaves Hall of Fame.
 Read about time domain analysis, which was his passion, here.

 The conference starts on a Monday afternoon and ends the following day in the afternoon.
 Three meals are included, and the Monday dinner includes some free drinks.
-The "early bird" attendance fee is £295, the standard fee is £325, and the day rate fee is £220, all inclusive of VAT.
-If you compare the cost to an IEEE event, you will see that it is a bargain.
+As of November 2022, the "early bird" attendance fee is £295, the standard fee is £325, and the day rate fee is £220, all inclusive of VAT.
+If you compare the cost to an IEEE event, you will see that it is a bargain, and that makes everyone happy!

 Delicious Dinner!

-A well-known author describes the theory and history of the load-modulated balanced amplifier at ARMMS November 2022
+A well-known author describes the load-modulated balanced amplifier at ARMMS November 2022